 Your best stinger shot will happen when you are relaxed and the body rotation leads your shot.

-This shot demands your body rotation to lead the swing.
+This shot demands your body rotation to lead the golf swing.
 You must soften your arms while speeding up the hip rotation to hit down the golf ball ball.
 So it’s important to keep the arms loose to ensure a consistent result.

 Step 6: Follow the ‘Breaking Mechanism’